Care-Medicine-Tracker/Care.Common/README.md

 # Care.Common
-Repo library for nugget packages of Care project.
+Repo library for NuGet packages of Care project.